Essential Care Partner (ECP)

 iii) Taking off Full PPE

-4. The ECP agrees to follow IPAC practices and unit-specific policies.
+(If there are barriers to completing the online training, ECPs can access printed material or receive direct teaching from IPAC staff.) - The ECP agrees to follow IPAC practices and unit-specific policies.
 These can include physical distancing, hand washing, and wearing masks.
 Health-care staff must observe the ECP to ensure they are using personal protective equipment effectively.